All Episodes

 Thank you very much.

-Uh well, the Redskins are a myth.
+Well, the Redskins are a myth.

-Yeah, that is a tough, tough one.
+Yeah, tough one.

 Did you hear what Schottenheimer said?

-Well, what Schottenheimer said was they've been a great team for four years, but not I mean, you just can't absorb this many injuries.
+Well, what Schottenheimer said was they've been a great team for four years, but not, I mean, you just can't absorb this many injuries.

 He was basically saying the scrubs just don't cut it.